 Squirrel Nut Zippers

 The above are just a few of the more popular artists who have helped to bring back the sound and feel of another era.
 At the time I believed it was really going to become much bigger than it did.
 Unfortunately, it died a slow death, though it does have a fervent cult following, as does swing dancing.

 I hope you enjoyed this excursion into the era of our parents (and grandparents for you whippersnappers!).
 As I've written a couple times before, I got my fill of the 1940's, and even the 1930's, while I was growing up.
 Due to our parent's, aunt's, and uncle's stories, their music we grew up hearing and the classic movies we grew up watching, those of us who are the children of WWII parents - baby boomers is what they call us, right? - almost feel as if we, too, lived through that era as well, don't we?
 I mean, it literally surrounded us as children, didn't it?
 And until the counter-culture revolution of the early 1970's went beyond the coast fringe, we also held most of the same values and mores of our parent's time as well.

-I guess what I am trying to say is that the life I lived growing up in the 1960's and early 1970's was much closer to the 1940's style of living when compared to the 21st century way of life of today filled with smart phones, home computers, blu-ray, CD's, DVR, ipads, GPS's, and satellite or cable on your hi-def plasma TV.
+I guess what I am trying to say is that the life I lived growing up in the 1960's and early 1970's was much closer to the 1940's style of living when compared to the 21st century way of life of today filled with smart phones, home computers, blu-ray, CD's, DVR, ipads, GPS's, self-driving autos, and satellite or cable on your hi-def plasma TV.